verygoodgraphics/vgg_runtime/README.md

 # VGG Runtime

-VGG Runtime is a design-as-code engine for rendering and running [VGG Daruma](https://verygoodgraphics.com/daruma) files.
+VGG Runtime is an implementation of [VGG Specs](https://docs.verygoodgraphics.com/specs/overview) with cross-platform rendering and scripting capabilities.

+VGG Runtime only supports reading and rendering of `.daruma` files, which
+- you can use [VGG Daruma](https://verygoodgraphics.com/daruma) to convert from other design files online,
+- or you can use [VGG Sketch Parser](https://github.com/verygoodgraphics/vgg_sketch_parser) to convert from Sketch file locally.

-## Build Instructions
+## How To Build

 This project can be built with CMake using common practice.